cddesja/profileR/README.md

 install_github(repo = "cddesja/profileR")
 ```

+#### Changes since v0.3
+- Added JSS unpublished, and under review, manuscript as a vignette.

 #### Changes since v0.2
 - Added wprifm, which performs a within-person random intercept factor model to obtain a score profile.
 - EXPERIMENTAL: Added moderated profile analysis.
 This function is untested and best on unpublished methodology.